CascadePublicMedia/metatag-3245876/README.md

 # Purpose

-Confirms an infinite loop OOM issue caused by the combination of Metatags v1.18 and Search API when using caching on the search view.
+Confirms an infinite loop OOM issue caused by the combination of Metatags v1.18+ and Search API when using memcache for caching on the search view.

 See [Out of memory error with metatag_view submodule and Search API view](https://www.drupal.org/project/metatag/issues/3245876).